 All That Jesus Asks

-BREAKING NEWS: Indonesian-language version, Ketika Yesus Bertanya, just published.
+Indonesian-language version, Ketika Yesus Bertanya, now available.

 More books have been written about Jesus than any other historical figure.
 Many of these books ask and answer questions about Jesus.
 All That Jesus Asks: How His Questions Can Teach and Transform Us allows him to do the asking and shows why getting the right answers will change your life.

 Covering nearly 300 questions recorded in the New Testament under twenty-six separate themes, All That Jesus Asks uncovers who Jesus is by examining what was important to him and what he wants us to believe.
 This unique and comprehensive look at the greatest figure in history will encourage and challenge readers … both believers and those on the way.

 Great for Sunday school classes, small groups, and individual study!
 All That Jesus Asks has discussion questions, suggestions for further reading, and a full index of the questions.